-Fulham vet Sarah Ramsey reminds us why it’s important to keep those chocolate treats out of reach from your inquisitive pet, while we provide you with pet-friendly alternative treats…
+Fulham vet Sarah Ramsey reminds us why it’s important to keep those chocolate treats out of reach for a dog safe Easter, while we provide you with pet-friendly alternative treats…

-Here are a few recipes to make Easter treats so that your canine companion doesn’t feel left out this Bank Holiday…
+Here are a few recipes for Easter treats so that your canine companion doesn’t feel left out this Bank Holiday…

 Milk Bone Biscuits